IfTheHueFits/ifthehuefits.github.io/_posts/20-11-22-is-this-thing-on?.md

 ---
 {% picture /assets/images/warhammer/canoptek_spyder_4.jpg %}

-Well hey there, thanks for dropping in, and welcome to the inaugural post on In the Hue Fits!
+Well hey there, thanks for dropping in, and welcome to the inaugural post on If the Hue Fits!
 I'm Ollie the blog's creator and I hope this site can act a a repository not only for my own ideas and projects but hopefully as inspiration and guidance for yours.
 I hold no illusions of being a professional painter, but I like to think I can get together a decent enough model that it might be worth sharing with other people and talk about how I did it - in a similar vibe to the great people at Tale of Painters.

 <!--more-->